Swing Trading Strategies

 Optimal Risk-to-Reward Ratios

 Professional swing traders target minimum risk-reward ratios of 1:2 or 1:3.
 This means for every $1 risked, you aim to make $2 or $3.
 With this ratio, you can maintain profitability even with a 40-50% win rate.
-Never enter trades with ratios worse than 1:1.5.

 Risk $100 to Potentially Gain $200-$300

 This mathematical edge ensures long-term profitability.
-Win rate matters less than risk-reward ratio.

 Position Sizing: The Foundation of Capital Preservation

 The cardinal rule: never risk more than 1-2% of your total trading capital on any single trade.
-This conservative approach ensures you can survive extended losing streaks without depleting your account.
-Position sizing is more important than entry timing.

-Example Calculation: With a $10,000 account, risk only $100-$200 per trade (1-2%).
+Example: With a $10,000 account, risk only $100-$200 per trade (1-2%).
 If your stop-loss is $50 away from entry, you can buy 2-4 shares.
-This math keeps you in the game long-term.

 Optimal Timeframes for Swing Trading Analysis